Send in your audiogram for advice

 First the fundamentals: Frequency (or pitch) is depicted on the horizontal axis, from low frequencies on the left (250 Hz) to high frequencies on the right (8000 Hz).
 The amount of hearing loss is shown on the vertical axis with the higher numbers indicating a greater degree of hearing loss.

-If the results are shown in colour, red is used for the right ear; and blue for the left.
+If the results are shown in color, red is used for the right ear; and blue for the left.

 The symbols used are circles for the right ear and crosses for the left.
 A mark on the graph thus shows a measure of the person’s hearing threshold at this frequency; i.e., the loudness (intensity) point where sound is just audible.